BlockchainCommons/Learning-Bitcoin-from-the-Command-Line/13_4_Paying_a_Invoice.md

 ```
 ### Check your balance

 As we did in previous chapter we have established an channel with a total capacity of 280.000 sats.
+This will be channel used to pay the invoice.

 ```
 c$ lightning-cli --network=testnet listfunds